 Alternative dispute resolution (ADR) is a process that can help two or more groups of people resolve disputes—in this case, disputes related to an energy development or activity.
-It is available throughout the life cycle of an energy development.
+It is available throughout the life cycle of an energy project.
 The process is typically used to resolve public-to-company, indigenous community-to-company, and company-to-company disputes.

 ADR can be used at any stage in the regulatory process: